 The second sampling operation conducted in 1992 was the fine scale "grids".
-These are attempts to survey a square mile of ocean in a Lagrangian sense.
+These were attempts to survey a square mile of ocean in a Lagrangian sense.
 In other words, our objective was to map the physical and biological variables relative to the moving water mass assuming a slab like advection over a 3-4 hours of the tidal cycle.
 The sampling was conducted on nominally 6 transects that were one mile long and 0.2 miles apart.
-In some cases, R/V ENDEAVOR simultaneously ran grid lines offset by 0.1 miles for the ALBATROSS IV grid so that the combined effort sampled the square mile of water with a transect spacing of 0.1 miles.
+In some cases, R/V Endeavour simultaneously ran grid lines offset by 0.1 miles from the Albatross IV grid so that the combined effort sampled the square mile of water with a transect spacing of 0.1 miles.
 The movement of the water during the sampling had to be taken into account in order to sample the intended parcel of water.
-The tidal currents are often greater than 50 cm sec1-and, over the 4 hours required to conduct the sampling, would displace the parcel of water a distance three to four times greater than the size of the square.
-To compensate for movement during the sampling, a drifting buoy (with drogue at 10 meters) was used as a reference marker and all grid lines were positioned relative to the drifter at the time the lines were run.
+The tidal currents are often greater than 50 cm per sec and, over the 4 hours required to conduct the sampling, would displace the parcel of water a distance three to four times greater than the size of the square.
+To compensate for movement during the sampling, a drifting buoy (with drogue at 10 m) was used as a reference marker and all grid lines were positioned relative to the drifter at the time the lines were run.
 The Greene Bomber was deployed on all grid lines.
 A MOC1 tow was conducted on the first and last lines.
-A CTD Tow-Yo was conducted on the second through fifth lines with profiles every 3 minutes (for an approximate along-track spacing of 200m).
-Four grids were completed by ALBATROSS, three of which were conducted with Endeavor.
+A CTD Tow-Yo was conducted on the second through fifth lines with profiles every 3 minutes (for an approximate along-track spacing of 200 m).
+Four grids were completed by Albatross, three of which were conducted with Endeavour.

-In order to reference the position of samples relative to the moving parcel of water the following procedure, as suggested by Captain Dean Smehil, was used on Grid #'s 4 & 5.
-The proposed one mile grid pattern was drawn on the ALBATROSS IV radar screen with a grease pen.
+In order to reference the position of samples relative to the moving parcel of water the following procedure, as suggested by Captain Dean Smehil, was used on Grid Nos.
+4 and 5.
+The proposed one mile grid pattern was drawn on the Albatross IV radar screen with a grease pen.
 The ship was simply steered such that the signal from the drifters radar reflector traced out the pattern on the screen.

-The approximate location of the three sites and a summary of the operations conducted at each site in the first year, 1992, is shown in Figure 1.
+The approximate location of the three sites and a summary of the operations conducted at each site in the first year, 1992, is shown in Fig. 1.

 Some "longer transects" of observations also were occupied.
-These included two Tow-Yo transects with the Greene Bomber between the site S and M, with CTD profiles every kilometer.
+These included two Tow-Yo transects with the Greene Bomber between the site S and M, with CTD profiles every kilometre.
 An along isobath transect of CTD stations every 5 miles was occupied from 25 miles northeast to 20 miles southeast of the site S. In some cases transects also were occupied near the western end of Georges Bank and across the eastern side of Great South Channel.
 These transects included sampling by MOC1, Greene Bomber and the MK5 CTD.

-Processing Operations
+Processing operations

-MOCNESS and most bongo samples for most cruises have been sorted and identified for fish larvae, eggs, and zooplankton.
-Fish larvae were measured to the nearest tenth millimeter and all lengths were converted to live lengths using Bolz and Lough (1983) algorithm.
-All data includes lengths of larval fish specimens taken for biochemical analysis.
-Copepods and fish eggs from selected MOCNESS hauls have been stages according to life history traits.
-Depth distributions have been plotted using total numbers, however, means and standard deviations have been calculated for each haul.
+MOCNESS and most bongo samples from most cruises have now been sorted and identified for fish larvae, eggs and zooplankton.
+Fish larvae were measured to the nearest tenth millimetre and all lengths were converted to live lengths using Bolz and Lough (1983) algorithm.

+Copepods and fish eggs from selected MOCNESS hauls have also now been staged according to life history traits.
+Depth distributions were plotted using total numbers, although means and standard deviations have now been calculated for each haul.
 Weighted mean depth was calculated for fish eggs and larvae using the following formula:

-wmd = Σ product/ Σ density
+wmd = $\sum product / \sum density$